Our professionally accredited three-year Statistics BSc Honours degree provides a firm foundation in the ideas and techniques of modern statistics.

-They include topics such as:
+You study topics such as:

-They constitute a significant proportion of your time in the early Stages of your programme.
 This provides you with a solid foundation on which to build more specialist knowledge later in your degree, as well as making it relatively easy to transfer between degrees within the School.

-At Newcastle, we offer mathematics and statistics degrees at two levels:
+We offer our degrees at two levels:

 To qualify for Stages 3 and 4 of the MMath/MMathStat degree, you must normally have obtained at least an upper-second-class average mark in Stages 2 and 3.

 On this degree you will join the School of Mathematics and Statistics, based in the Herschel Building, just a two-minute walk from the city centre.
 Here, you'll enjoy flexibility, research-informed teaching and a state-of-the-art learning environment.